Slate-Lee/Program-1---You-Got-It/README.md

 ### Project Description:
-This project holds information for movies (title, director, release date, IMDB rating) in the data class "Movie" and the storage class "MovieLibrary".
+This project holds information for movies (title, director, release date, IMDB rating, and reviews) in
-Along with reviews being stored in the data class "Review" The user can access various options from the menu which appears when the file is ran.
+the data class "Movie" and the storage class "MovieLibrary."
+The user can access various options from the menu which appears when the file is ran.
 The first option, "import," asks the user for a file name, and imports